-Here’s a list of 10 strange facts about the Dutch language.
+Here are 10 facts about the Dutch language

-1. English is not the 2nd official language of The Netherlands.
+1. English is not an official language of The Netherlands.
+Frisian is.

-3. Fries is the 2nd official language of the Netherlands.
+3. Frisian is an official language of the Netherland

-4. Dutch and Deutsch are not the same thing.
+4. Dutch and Deutsch are not the same language.

-Deutsch is de German word for the language they speak in Germany (still following?).
+Deutsch is the German word for the language they speak in Germany (still following?).
 So basically Deutsch means German (and not Dutch…well whatever, let’s go on shall we?).

-However, most Germans cannot understand one word of Dutch, while many Dutch people can understand German quite easily.
-Probably this has to do with the fact that The Netherlands is such a small country and Dutch people come in contact with German quite often (on television, on holiday).
+Although Dutch is very similar to German, most Germans cannot understand one word of Dutch.
+The Dutch understand German much better.
+Probably this has to do with the fact that The Netherlands is such a small country.
+It is easier for Dutch people to come in contact with the German language, through, television and on holiday.

-6. Many Dutch words are derived from the French language.
+6. Many Dutch words come from the French

-Many Dutch words are influenced by the French language as well.
-This is because it used to be rather decadent and posh to drop the occasional French word in conversation.
+French has had a large influence on Dutch.
+In the 1800s, it was rather decadent and posh to drop the occasional French word in the conversation.
 Many of these French words stayed and integrated completely in the Dutch language.

 Examples of French loanwords are paraplu (umbrella), au pair, bouillon (broth), bureau (desk or office), cabaretier, (comedian), capuchon (hood of a coat), chantage (blackmail), fouilleren (frisk search), horloge (wrist watch), humeur (mood), jus d’orange (orange juice), monteur (mechanic), pantalon (trousers), plafond (ceiling), retour (return ticket), trottoir (pavement).

-Foreigners find the Dutch language often amazing because of the hard G- or CH-sound, which makes their throat hurt (but it is ok when you are raised speaking Dutch.
-No really, it’s fine, it doesn’t hurt).
+Foreigners find the Dutch language often amazing because of the hard G- or CH-sound.
+They say is makes their throat hurt.
 Just to have a laugh, Dutch people will try to make foreigners pronounce the word Scheveningen (which is a sea side suburb of The Hague).

 Germans pronounce the SCH much softer.
 Rumours go, that during the 2nd World War, the Dutch, when they wanted to identify German spies, would make a potential German spy pronounce ‘Scheveningen’.